gradle/native-platform/readme.md

 ## Running

-Run `gradle compileMain install` to build.
+Run `gradle install` to install into `build/install/native-platform`.
+Or `gradle distZip` to create an application distribtion in `build/distributions/native-platform.zip`.

-Run `./build/install/native-platform/bin/native-platform` to run test application.
+You can run `$INSTALL_DIR/bin/native-platform` to run the test application.

 ## TODO

+### Fixes

 * Fix terminal detection on OS X 10.8
-* Package up native lib into self-extracting jar.
 * Build 32 bit and 64 bit libraries.
+* Windows: flush System.out or System.err on attribute change.
+* Solaris: fix unicode file name handling.

+### Improvements

+* Handle multiple platforms in self-extracting jar.
 * Support for cygwin terminal
 * Use TERM=xtermc instead of TERM=xterm on Solaris.
 * Add diagnostics for terminal.